Skip to content

 • by

 King only put his name on the first 5 issues (backstories only), the story went on for a few years after that.
 In fact, it concluded in October 2021.
-That said, we didn’t get a decade’s worth of American Vampire stories as it was divided into three cycles published non-continuously.
+That said, we didn’t get a decade’s worth of American Vampire comics as it was divided into three cycles published non-continuously.
 The first series lasted 34 issues, from 2010 to 2013; the second series was called “American Vampire: Second Cycle,” and lasted 11 issues, from 2014–2015; and the third series, called “American Vampire: 1976“, lasted 10 issues, from 2020 to 2021.

-But what is American Vampire about?
+But what is the American Vampire comic book about?
 Vampire in America, of course!
 In a way, it’s about the story of America.
 It’s about Skinner Sweet, a violent outlaw who lived in the Wild West.
 He was going to be killed for his crimes, but an accident led him to be turned into a vampire, the first one to be made in America.
 He was of a new breed, one that doesn’t suffer from the same limitations as the vampires from the old continent—he is impervious to sunlight, but also faster and stronger.

 Books of Magic Reading Order, The Adventures of Tim Hunter